coopermaa/awesome-rack/README.md

 * [Rack::Stream](https://github.com/intridea/rack-stream) - A middleware for building multi-protocol streaming rack endpoints.
 It's also a simple Stream DSL.
 * [Rack::StreamingProxy](https://github.com/darbyfrey/rack-streaming-proxy) - A transparent streaming proxy to be used as rack middleware.
 Streaming proxy for Rack, the rainbows to Rack::Proxy's unicorn
 * [Pusher](https://github.com/macournoyer/pusher) - A Rack middleware that implement Ajax Push aka Comet
+* [Robocop](https://github.com/pjkelly/robocop) - a simple Rack middleware that inserts the X-Robots-Tag into the headers of all your responses

 ## Helpers and Tools